3DBAG/CityBuf/readme.md

 - CityBuf always gives (significantly) smaller file sizes
 - CityBuf is faster to read/access
 - In case of large features (3DBV dataset) the memory consumption of CityBuf is also significantly lower.

+# Ideas for future work
+- Could try to reuse the same strings within a feature, instead of always creating a new string even if the same string occurs many times.
+- Look at support for enum attributes